circuitnederland/registrationform/cyclos_configuration/scripts/registration/README.md

 inschrijven/{community}/{type}
 inschrijven/{community}

-# Configuration

-Set the registration wizard in the configuration: System > [System configuration] Configurations > 'Default for Nederland', under the [Data visible to guests] section:
-- Possible groups for public registration: (select the bedrijven and particulieren groups of the active communities - make sure you don't select broker groups)
-- Registration wizard for large screens: Registration wizard
-- Registration wizard for medium screens: Registration wizard
-- Registration wizard for small screens: Registration wizard

 # Themes

 Go to Content > [Content management] Themes > 'Default for Nederland' > 'Circuit Nederland' theme and add the following to the 'Custom style' section: